MaKraMc/PHP-Mac-Generator/README.md

-# PHP-Mac-Generator
+# PHP-MAC-adress-generator
-Have you ever wanted to generate MAC-Adresses in PHP?
+Have you ever wanted to generate MAC-adresses in PHP?
 This is a very simple script that I thought someone might find useful.

 # Installation